devonanderson/ex.io/README.md

 ### Settings

 ```
 limit:       0,                        //You can limit the number of connections
 useCookie:   true,		       //make sure the cookie is present (set to false if you are using as an API)
 cookieKey:   'express.sid',            //The key of the Express cookie, only need to change if you are using a custom key
-useRedis:    true	               //Use Redis to store clients, necessary when spanning multiple processes
+useRedis:    false                     //Use Redis to store clients, necessary when spanning multiple processes
 redisHost:   '',                       //The host of the Redis store
 redisPort:   '',                       //The port of the Redis store
 redisPass:   '',                       //The password for the Redis store if you have one set